department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 On completion of your work, double check the following:

 - All items in Acceptance Criteria are implemented
-- Confirm screen screen reader functionality on both iOS and Android for accessibility
+- Confirm screen reader functionality on both iOS and Android for accessibility
-- Unit and E2E tests are updated or extended to cover your changes
+- Unit tests are updated or extended to cover your changes.
+See our [Unit Tests documentation](/docs/Engineering/FrontEnd/Testing/UnitTesting) for best practices.
 - Relevant documentation is updated to reflect the changes in your PR

 Then create a Pull Request.
 See the Pull Requests section below for more information.